jordanmslack/Identifying-Customer-Segments/README.md

 # Identifying Customer Segments

-PCA and KMeans Clustering with Sklearn to identify optimal customers from general populations
+This project required extensive data preparation and analsysis prior to implementation.
+The segmentation was completed using Sklearn, and the models were developed to identify optimal customers from general populations.